 In Japan lanterns are used in Obon Japanese Day of the Dead August.

-On the 4th Saturday in July in the pueblo of Tsushima in Japan a 500 year old festival is still celebrated traditionally with boats floating on the harbour each with 365 glowing lanterns to stave off summer plagues it is said.
+On the 4th Saturday in July in the pueblo of Tsushima in Japan a 500 year old festival is still celebrated in the traditional manner with many boats floating on the harbour each with 365 glowing lanterns to stave off summer plagues, it is said.

-As in the past there are jugglers hawkers entertainers food and an opportunity to mingle.
+As in the past there are jugglers, hawkers, entertainers, food and an opportunity to mingle.
 Japan Mexico Korea and China have long shared paper making secrets possibly springing from Mexico.
-Historians always forget that people have been using boats to trade and migrate since being able to build something to float historians frequently appear to only examine land routes and have their own biases so forget to look at how people move about the planet and why aside from enforced.
+Historians always forget that people have been using boats to trade and migrate since being able to build something to float.
+Historians appear to only examine land routes and have their own biases so forget to look at how people move about the planet and why aside from when enforced.

-Colours are: Duvet White, Scream Green, Flamingo Pink, Rock Melon, Strange Orange and Mellow Yellow.
+Colours available are: Duvet White, Scream Green, Flamingo Pink, Strange Orange and Mellow Yellow.
 Small 34 cm, Large 54 cm.
-Comes with a red tassel.
+Each comes with a tassel.
 Shapes are pear, hexagonal and melon.
 Note preference.